shiquda/treex/README.md

 </details>

+## 📝 To Do

+- [ ] Support config file, allow user to customize the default output format, filtering options, styles etc.
+- [ ] Better performance for large directory trees
+- [ ] Better way to show file/dir types
+- [ ] Streamline installation process for MacOS & Linux systems(help needed!)
+- [ ] And more!
+Tell me in issues if you have any ideas.

 ## ♥️ Contribution

 The project is in its early stages of development.
 All contributions are welcome, including raising issues, submitting pull requests, or giving the project a ⭐ star on GitHub!